Speakers & Artists

 Amy Lynne Pobanz is a visual artist and active member of the arts community.
 She serves as Director of Regional Arts Education Networks for MI Creative Potential, where she is dedicated to strengthening arts education systems and fostering vibrant, connected communities.
 Her work brings together educators, community organizations, and teaching artists to design collaborative programs and dynamic learning experiences that inspire creativity and deepen engagement.
 Through strategic planning, resource development, and facilitation, she supports educators and learners in thriving through meaningful, arts-centered experiences.

-Amy Lynne will be presenting the workshop: Schooling for Arts Organizations, Teaching Artists, and Educators
+Amy Lynne will be co-presenting the workshop: Schooling for Arts Organizations, Teaching Artists, and Educators

 Johnny Camacho sees Abstract art not as an art-historical relic, but as a living beat that pulses through his portraits and abstractions.
 Working under the moniker “Ultrathinkers,” he merges colour and line in works that feel amplified where memory, rhythm and identity collide.
 His creative roots trace back to the Bronx, New York, where the textures of urban life street culture, graffiti, sound formed his early visual vocabulary.
 From there, he found in abstract art a way to reconcile the fragmented energy of his environment with the emotional core of his memories.